maucejo/slydekit/docs/animations/anim-label.typ

 == Slide with pause

-Pause the animation at this point #anim-label(<my-label>, step: 1) and assign a label to the current sub-slide.
+Pause the animation at this point #anim-label(<my-label>, step: 1) #pause and assign a label to the current sub-slide.
 ```